moq-wg/moq-transport/draft-lcurley-warp-base.md

 - P frames depend on previous I or P frames.
 - B frames depend on future P or B frames, and possibly previous I or P frames,

+The encoder effectively creates a dependency graph based on which frames are used as references.

 TODO diagram

 ### Audio
 Audio encoding works by producing samples at a specified frequency.
 These samples are grouped together based on the sample rate (also called frames).
 Unlike video, groups of audio samples do not depend on each other.

-Some video transport protocols (like WebRTC) choose to prioritize audio over video for a few reasons:
+Live video transport protocols (ex.
+WebRTC) typically choose to prioritize audio over video for a few reasons:

 - Audio is more important for some applications (ex. teleconferencing)
 - Audio gaps are far more noticable.